cloudfoundry/bosh/bosh_openstack_cpi/docs/bosh_cpi.md

 #OpenStack CPI Implementation #
 OpenStack CPI is an implementation of BOSH CPI.
 It allows BOSH to interface with various services in OpenStack like glance, controller and registry.

+The OpenStack CPI is configured in the BOSH deployment manifest.
+Read the [OpenStack CPI Config docs](bosh_openstack_cpi/cpi_config.md) for more details.

 In the sections below we outline the implementation details for each of the method in CPI interface.

 ##Initialize ##